Infosys-Team/inventory-management-system-version2/Readme.md

-# Read Me First
-The following was discovered as part of building this project:

-* The original package name 'com.inventory.inventory-backend' is invalid and this project uses 'com.inventory.inventory_backend' instead.
+#Readme first

 Inventory Management System

-This is a team-based Inventory Management System developed using Spring Boot for backend and HTML, CSS, JavaScript for frontend.
-The system supports role-based login for Admin and Employee users.
+This is a team-based Inventory Management System developed using Spring Boot for the backend and HTML, CSS, JavaScript for the frontend.
+The system focuses on basic inventory operations with role-based access for Admin and Employee users.

+⚠️ Note: The original package name com.inventory.inventory-backend was invalid.
+This project uses com.inventory.inventory_backend instead.

-🛠 Technologies Used
+🛠 Technologies Used Backend

-Backend

 Java